-Airmobile Warfare: The U.S. Army 1st Cavalry Division
+The U.S. Army 1st Cavalry Division in Vietnam

-In the early 1960s the U.S. Army developed an airmobile concept of counterinsurgency that appeared quite promising.
-Army helicopters were employed in an aerial cavalry that swooped down from the skies, achieving the classic effects of speed, surprise and shock, with immensely greater firepower than cavalry horsemen ever had and with mobility substantially improved over the wheeled and tracked vehicles of a mechanized infantry division.
+In the early 1960s, the U.S. Army developed an airmobile concept of counterinsurgency that appeared quite promising.
+Helicopters would be employed in an aerial cavalry that swooped down from the skies, achieving the classic effects of speed, surprise and shock, with immensely greater firepower than cavalry horsemen ever had and with mobility substantially improved over the wheeled and tracked vehicles of a mechanized infantry division.

-The cavalry designation was deemed appropriate for units employing such tactics, as they emulated the dragoon class of mounted infantry employed during the 19th century, advancing by helicopter then engaging the enemy in ground combat.
+The cavalry designation was deemed appropriate for airmobile units, as they emulated the dragoon class of mounted infantry employed during the 19th century, advancing by helicopter then engaging the enemy in ground combat.

 Search and Destroy

-In the early years of America's involvement in Vietnam, joint forces commander General William Westmoreland employed a search and destroy strategy of attrition warfare against communist forces in South Vietnam.
-Forbidden from sending ground troops to attack North Vietnamese concentrations and supply routes in Laos, Cambodia and North Vietnam itself, Westmoreland wanted to grind down the People's Army of Vietnam (PAVN) by directly inflicting large losses in personnel and materiel, bringing them to the point of collapse.
+In the early years of America's involvement in Vietnam, joint forces commander General William Westmoreland chose a search and destroy strategy of attrition warfare in South Vietnam.
+Forbidden from sending ground troops to attack North Vietnamese concentrations and supply routes in Laos, Cambodia and in North Vietnam itself, Westmoreland aimed to grind down the People's Army of Vietnam by inflicting large losses in personnel and materiel, bringing them to the point of collapse.